Seminar VII: Hagiography

 in about 675 and dying in 693, but the present text was composed some four

-centuries later, the end of the eleventh or beginning of the twelfth century.
+centuries later, at the end of the eleventh or beginning of the twelfth century.

-only source of any reliability was the brief account of Erkenwald that Bede
+The author’s only reliable source was the brief account of Erkenwald that Bede

 - Copenhagen, Kongelige Bibliothek, GKS